icebob/moleculer-java-site/docs/balancing.md

 This strategy selects a node which has the lowest CPU usage.
 Due to the node list can be very long, it gets samples and selects the node with the lowest CPU usage from only samples instead of the whole node list.
+CPU-based load balancing works even when the application is heterogeneous (consisting of Java and Node.js modules).

 **Usage**